-- Have much thinner stem, and utilize the weight of the backfill soil to provide most of the resistance to sliding and overturning.
+Cantilever retaining wall are usually of reinforced concrete and work on the principles of leverage.
+It has much thinner stem and utilize the weight of the backfill soil to provide most of the resistance to sliding and overturning.

-- The cantilever retaining wall (“cantilever wall”) constructed of reinforced Portland-cement concrete (PCC) was the predominant type of rigid retaining wall used from about the 1920s to the 1970s
+Cantilever retaining wall is the most common type of earth-retaining structure.
+It is constructed of reinforced Portland-cement concrete (PCC) was the predominant type of rigid retaining wall used from about the 1920s to 1970s.

 To retain the soil at a slope that is greater than it would naturally assume, usually at a vertical or near vertical position.

-The effect of two forms of earth pressure need to be considered during the process of designing the retaining wall that is:
+The effect of two forms of earth pressure need to be considered during the process of designing the retaining wall.
+They are:

-“ It is the pressure that at all times are tending to move or overturn the retaining wall”
+- Active earth pressure – It is the pressure that at all times are tending to move or overturn the retaining wall

 Two Basic Form of Cantilever Wall